CarlosPeralta2049/CarlosPeralta2049.github.io/Project00.md

 Asset price falls and rises within 12 months is normal.<br>
 Holding for over 12 months reduces the risk of loss.<br>
 Holding for 4 years often eliminates the risk of loss.<br>
-Borrowing to invest often leads to a permanent loss.<br>
+Leveraged investing often leads to a permanent loss.<br>

 #### Perceived risk vs average profits/pa:
 Foreign Exchange (USD):		1-2%<br>